Manju120/Demo_git/README.md

 # Demo_git
 this is to learn the DevOps.
 <br>
-this is Mukesh Dubey , learing the Git from the Youtube.
+this is Mukesh Kumar
+learing the Git from the Youtube.